NuID/examples/README.md

 we'll show how to convert from password hashing to using NuID for credential management, all without changing your login+registration UX.

-Note: This repo's directory structure has changed since these tagged commits, just be aware you'll only see a `client` and `server` directory instead of `js-react` and `js-node` respectively (along with any other language examples that will be added later).
+Note: This repo's directory structure has changed since the tagged commits linked below, just be aware you'll only see a `client` and `server` directory instead of `js-react` and `js-node` respectively (along with any other language examples that will be added later).
 Checking out the `main` branch at any time will get you back to the most recent examples available.

 ## Overview of NuID